 An International Business Field of Study for MIB Students

-The Public and NGO Management Field of Study requires the completion of a minimum of three courses from the list below, including one required class and two electives.
-There is one required course for this field, and students have the option of taking one of two required courses to complete this requirement.
-The ++ symbol denotes required course choices for the field.
+The Public and NGO Management Field of Study requires the completion of a minimum of three course credits from the list below, including one required course and two electives (see Key details below).
 Modular courses (1/2 credit courses) must be matched up to make a full credit.
 For specific information on when and if courses are being offered, please see the current year’s course listing.